I am the Industry-Insider that Revealed the Truth on How to overcome the Financial Death Traps set up by the student loan industry!

 Student loans are governed by the United States Office of Education.

-Most student loan borrowers will have the original contract in their possession because when they got these loans they got these documents and they faxed a copy on the contract to the loan broker so the company does not have the original.
-But in the contract it says that they don’t have it (and they know that) and that you agree to the terms and conditions by holding on to the original note
+Most student loan borrowers will not have the original contract in their possession because when they got these loans they filled out the application and they faxed a copy of the it to the loan broker.
+The school does not have the original.
+But in the application it says that you agree to the terms and conditions (repay the pretend loan).

 I have yet to see where any money was used by the department of education that actually funded any loan and that’s what they say on these loans “your loan was funded by the Department of Education” when it wasn’t.
 It was funded by private investors, as a student loan security.